-You pulled your new IP out of the box, managed to figure out the sealing vent and stumbled through the very first step (boiling water).
+You pulled your new IP from the box, managed to figure out the sealing vent, and stumbled through the very first step (boiling water).
 And wondered, now what?
 You weren’t exactly ready to dive into Broccoli and Beef quite yet, but you were hoping for something more than mastering the perfect boiled egg.

 It’s crazy how IP prices vary almost day-by-day.
-Generally, if you can get an Instant Pot in the size and features you desire for around $100, you’ve found a great deal.
+Generally, if you can get an Instant Pot in the size and features you desire for under $100, you’ve found a great deal.

 Two-tier stackable stainless steel insert pans allow you to cook a variety of foods simultaneously in your Instant Pot.
 Excellent choice for steaming vegetables, rice, meat, and fish.

 Also this set can double as dessert pan or lasagna pans.
 These are perfect for cooking Pot-in-Pot meals.
 Reheat your food without losing its original flavor.
 Also useful for storing food

 Every Instant Pot comes with one stainless steel inner pot.
 However, it’s often very handy to have an additional non-stick inner pot.

 For example, you can use one for cooking and the other for storing leftovers with the glass or silicone lid in the fridge.
 I use my non-stick inner pot every morning for steel-cut oats and other things that tend to stick.

 It’s just plain handy to have extra inner pots for my Instant Pots.